Liouville's equation

 For Liouville's equation in dynamical systems, see Liouville's theorem (Hamiltonian).

 For Liouville's equation in quantum mechanics, see Von Neumann equation.

 For Liouville's equation in Euclidean space, see Liouville–Bratu–Gelfand equation.

 Liouville's equation, named after Joseph Liouville, is a nonlinear partial differential equation that arises in differential geometry when studying surfaces of constant curvature.
 It plays a central role in the theory of conformal geometry, where one seeks to understand how a curved surface can be represented in flat (Euclidean) coordinates while preserving angles.
+Liouville's equation appear in many areas of physics, including Emden–Chandrasekhar equation for isothermal stars, Frank-Kamenetskii problem of thermal explosions, Stuart vortex in hydrodynamics, space charge of electricity around a glowing wire and describes planetary nebula.

 Suppose a surface is described in local coordinates $(x, y)$, and we wish to assign it a Riemannian metric that has constant Gaussian curvature $K$.
 A particularly useful form of such a metric is $f(x,y)^2(dx^2+dy^2)$, where the function $f(x, y)$ determines the local scaling of lengths.
 The equation satisfied by this conformal factor $f$ is called Liouville's equation: